StuartRiffle/ragtag-tiger/README.md

 # FAQ

 **Q:**&nbsp; What does the name mean? <br>
 **A:**&nbsp; The acronym "RAG" means Retrieval Augmented Generation.
-Instead of fine tuning a language model on your documents, you give it tools to search them for details.
+Instead of fine tuning a language model on your documents, you give it tools to search them.

 **Q:**&nbsp; What about "TAG"? <br>
 **A:**&nbsp; That's a blanket term for tiger-augmented methods.